Skip to main content

 Here’s the Headline Number

 This isn’t theoretical.
 Research shows that churches with online giving options report $2,052–$2,428 in per capita giving compared to $1,809 without digital options.
 NFC plates make digital giving accessible to everyone in the room—including the people who would never download an app.
+That’s the power of church giving without an app.

 4. The Compounding Effect: Visitors Become Recurring Givers